melatroid/autoPyPlusPlus/README.md

 ThreadCount : integer >=1     (clamped to [1..max threads] in GUI) AutoReset   : true | false    (true = write flag back to OFF after trigger)

-Notes:
-; - Place this file in the working directory that the GUI uses.
 ```python
 [Simplex]
 Compile_all = OFF